 - Less Neuroticism (negativity) Cut out the negative, doom and gloom talk.

-- More Openness to New Experiences Try new foods, activities.
+- More Openness to New Experiences Try new foods, and activities.
 Go to new places.
 Learn something new.
 Don’t get stuck in your rut.

 - Live in the moment.
 Don’t dwell on the past.
 The past and its rich memories are pleasurable to recall – occasionally.
 But living there does you no good.
 Avoid saying things like “it was a lot better back in my day”.
 It wasn’t.
 Be present and look towards the newness tomorrow might bring.